fattureincloud/api/README.md

 ## :link: Share your work

-If you created an awesome integration with our APIs and you want to show it to the community you are free to do it in the [Show and tell section](https://github.com/fattureincloud/api/discussions/categories/show-and-tell).
+If you created an awesome integration with our APIs and you want to show it to the community, you are free to do it in the [Show and tell section](https://github.com/fattureincloud/api/discussions/categories/show-and-tell).